-On a personal level, these issues also lead to financial stress that affects both long-term decisions and everyday life.
+Are you feeling financial stress?
 A 2017 report by the American Psychological Association (APA) found that 62 percent of Americans are stressed about money, whether it’s worrying about making ends meet or feeling bogged down by debt.

 Living paycheck to paycheck can make you extremely stressed about making payments on time, and too much debt makes it difficult for you to get a mortgage or a loan.

-Financial problems can have a snowball effect—the deeper you get in debt, the harder it becomes to get out.
+Financial problems can have a snowball effect — like quicksand, the deeper you get in debt, the harder it becomes to get out.
 In extreme cases, these circumstances can lead to bankruptcy and foreclosures.

 [ DOWNLOAD: Got debt?
 Use our DIY Debt Elimination Worksheet to build a step-by-step plan to get out of bad debt and boost your income. ]

-First, work with a medical professional to reduce symptoms and treat any illnesses.
+First, if you are experiencing health issues, work with a medical professional to reduce symptoms and treat any illnesses.

 How to Manage Financial Stress

-Those streaming services that cost as much as $40 per month?
-Share the expense with friends or family, or limit yourself to one of the cheaper options like Netflix or Hulu.
+- eliminate those streaming services that cost as much as $40 per month.
+Instead, share the expense with friends or family, or limit yourself to one of the cheaper options like Netflix or Hulu.

 Using coupons, cash back apps, and store brand products rather than brand name are other tried-and-true ways to save money with minimal effort.

-When possible, allocate some money each month for an expense for treating yourself so that you don’t feel like your budget is too restrictive.
+When possible — and when it makes sense — allocate some money each month for an expense for treating yourself so that you don’t feel like your budget is too restrictive.
 You will also be less tempted to spend money you have allocated for other things, like groceries, on a spur-of-the-moment purchase.

 Invest in a 401k, IRA, or Roth IRA depending on how much you can put away each month, what retirement accounts your employer offers, and what tax benefits you want to take advantage of.